Sexual Assault Defense Attorney in Utah

 This is your life we’re talking about.
 With a first degree felony and a permanent place on the sex offender registry, your quality of life is doomed – that is, only if you go it alone.

-At Wasatch Defense Attorneys, our highly qualified sentencing experts know exactly what you need to do to avoid these harsh penalties.
+At the Wasatch Defense Attorneys, our highly qualified, criminal defense law firm knows exactly what you need to do to avoid these harsh penalties.
 Each of our highly responsive and caring lawyers is among the best of Salt Lake City’s defense attorneys – we’re always ready to answer any questions you have.
 We specialize in aggressively protecting your quality of life and we’ll go the extra mile for you.
 Nobody is better qualified to make sure the whole process is handled quickly and efficiently and you can be sure that no one else will care more about you or your needs.

 Frequently Asked Questions About Sexual Assault